ArtemMint/MyHome24/README.md

 # MyHome24

-It`s CRM system for control payments of all users in bulding.
+It`s a CRM system for control payments of all users in bulding.